pytorch/botorch/docs/acquisition.md

 fixed set of base samples, which may adversely affect the solution.
 However, we find that in practice, both the optimal value and the optimal solution of these biased problems for standard acquisition functions converge quite rapidly to their true counterparts as more samples are used.
+Note that for evaluation of the acquisition function we integrate over a $qo$-dimensional space (where
+$q$ is the number of points in the q-batch and $o$ is the number of outputs included in the objective).
+Therefore, the MC integration problem can be quite low-dimensional even for models on high-dimensional feature spaces (large $d$).
 Because using additional samples is relatively cheap computationally, we default to 500 base samples in the MC acquisition functions.

-On the other hand, when re-sampling is used in conjunction with a stochastic optimization algorithm, this kind of bias is no longer a concern.
+On the other hand, when re-sampling is used in conjunction with a stochastic optimization algorithm, the kind of bias noted above is no longer a concern.
 The trade-off here is that the optimization may be less effective, as discussed above.

 ## Analytic Acquisition Functions